learn-co-students/devise_roles_lab-v-000/README.md

 We'll have a Post model, and three user roles: user, vip, and admin.

 * Users can read anyone's Posts, and create, read, update, and delete their own posts.
-* VIPs can do everything a User can do, and update and delete other users posts.
+* VIPs can do everything a User can do, and update other users' posts.
-* Admins can do anything to any Post and any other User.
+* Admins can do anything that Users and VIPs can do, and they can delete other users' posts.

 ## Instructions

-Provided is a Rails skeleton with the Devise gem installed.
+Provided is a Rails skeleton with the [Devise](https://github.com/plataformatec/devise) gem installed.

 1. Run the migrations.
 A basic User model and migrations have been set up for you as part of the devise install.
 2. Add roles to the user model.
 The specs will tell you what roles are expected of the model.